About This Drive

 Today you’re headed for Mount Isa, the Rodeo & Mining capital of Australia.
 As you near Mount Isa, keep an eye out for super-sized machinery and the big stacks of the mines that seem to rise up out of the earth.

-If your tummies are rumbling as you arrive into town you may be up for the ‘Man versus Steak’ challenge at the Rodeo Bar & Grill.
+If your tummies are rumbling as you arrive into town you may be up for an epic pub feed at the Rodeo Bar & Grill, part of the Isa Hotel.

 Visit the Underground Hospital and Museum, a fully equipped hospital built in a large air-raid shelter during World War II and the bombing of Darwin.
 Everything is just as it was all those years ago!

-Tonight, make your way to the City Lookout to view the super pits and ever-changing light show as you watch the sunset over this mighty town.
+Tonight, make your way to the City Lookout to view the stunning water tank mural and ever-changing light show as you watch the sunset over this mighty mining town.

 Overnight Mount Isa